 But First…Your Initial OB Visit

 WHAT TO EXPECT!

-Your initial Obstetrical Visit takes about 1 hour with our OB Nurse Counselor, who along with you, will complete a health history and a pregnancy profile.
+Your initial Obstetrical Visit takes about 1 hour with our OB Nurse Counselor, who along with you, will review the OB health history and the pregnancy profile.
+Please complete the OB Health History form which can be downloaded here and returned to our office by mail or fax (803) 799-1635.
 This initial OB visit provides an opportunity for the nurse to obtain a confirmation of your last menstrual period and to make sure you are taking prenatal vitamins.
 Our nurse will also draw some prenatal lab work, and will discuss pregnancy related medical issues like nutrition, exercise, genetic testing, etc.

 Depending on how far along your pregnancy is, you may also be scheduled to see your OB doctor after your nurse visit.
 During your initial visit with your OB doctor, you will be given a complete exam, to include a pelvic exam, Pap smear, breast exam and lab cultures for sexually transmitted diseases.
 Your physician may conduct a fetal heart tone using a doppler device, or if medically indicated, your doctor may order an ultrasound.

 You should arrive 15 minutes early for your appointment.

 5 items you must bring with you for your initial visit!

 1. Any and all medication (please include any herbal or vitamin supplements)